matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

     Where the parent space also claims a parent, clients can recursively peek into the grandparent space, and so on.

-    Note that each room can only declare a single parent.
-This could be extended in future to declare additional parents, but more investigation into appropriate semantics is needed.

-This structure means that rooms can end up appearing multiple times in the room list hierarchy, given they can be children of multiple different spaces.
+This structure means that rooms can end up appearing multiple times in the room list hierarchy, given they can be children of multiple different spaces (or have multiple parents in different spaces).

 In a typical hierarchy, we expect *both* parent->child and child->parent relationships to exist, so that the space can be discovered from the room, and